 Gantman, A. P., Duker, A., Starck, J., & Paluck, E. L., (under review).
 Moralizing consent: Two field experiments testing a student-led intervention at university parties

 Gantman, A., & Paluck, E.L. (under review).
 A behavioral problem without a behavioral solution: Sexual assault on college campuses.

 Tankard, M., Paluck, E.L., & Prentice, D. (2019).
 When does women’s economic empowerment lead to social empowerment?
 Heterogeneous findings from a trial in Colombia.
 BMC Women’s Health.

 Codebook | Analysis Registration

-Annan, J., Neel, A., Paluck, E.L., & Tankard, M. (in prep).
+Annan, J., Neel, A., Paluck, E.L., & Tankard, M. (under review).
 Reducing gender based violence in fragile and conflict affected states.
 World Bank White Paper.

 Ball, L., Paluck, E.L., & Fletcher, E. (2012).
 Reducing gender based violence.
 In M.Ryan & N. Branscombe, (Eds.).
 Handbook on Gender and Psychology.
 Sage.